p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 Note:- In interviews, goal setting question is often followed by another<a href="https://prodbee.com/how-to-solve-product-execution-problems-the-great-pm-interview/" target="_blank"> Product Execution Question </a> like - <br><i> What would you do as PM if this product metric X goes down by Y % ? </i> <br> (see <a href="https://prodbee.com/how-to-solve-product-execution-problems-the-great-pm-interview/"> Solving a Product issue </a> )

-	 "Happy Product" means "Happy users' & "Happy numbers" If you liked the article, please support by sharing (see left) & commenting (below)
+	 "Happy Product" means "Happy users' & "Happy numbers" Still have questions or need any help on Goals and Metrics ?
+Drop a comment If you liked the article, please support by sharing (see left)